Yiiikes! Cardi B Scurries Off Twitter After Telling Fans “Y’all Don’t Pay My Bills”

 “All of y’all can suck my d***.”
 YIIIKES.

 Fed up and angry, Cardi B deleted her Twitter on Saturday after literally saying “f*** you” to all of her fans.
-The rapper, wife and mother expressed frustration with people meddling into her personal life in comments, but did she take her rant too far this time?
+The rapper, wife, and mother expressed frustration with people meddling into her personal life in comments, but did she take her rant too far this time?

-The former “Love and Hip Hop” star turned hitmaker left a weird impression on her fans after going off on video, telling them directly that she doesn’t need them.
+The former “Love and Hip Hop” star turned hitmaker, left a weird impression on her fans after going off on video, telling them directly that she doesn’t need them.

 “All of y’all can suck my d***.
 Each and everyone of y’all all.
 A-L-L I don’t give a f***, I was born alone I can die alone.
 I dont give a sh*t.
 I got my daughter I’m great.
 Y’all trynna control my life too much.
 It’s ridiculous.
 I don’t care.
 Y’all don’t pay my bills, y’all don’t do NOTHING.

-Cardi B’s frustration has seemed to boil over after she put her own marriage issues on display. the 28-year-old announced she was getting divorced a few weeks back to then resolve whatever issues she had with him after he gifted her a car and some other luxury gifts.
-Since then, Cardi had been explaining her decision on public platforms a bit defensively.
+Cardi B’s frustration seemed to boil over after she put her own marriage issues on display.
+The 28-year-old announced she was getting divorced a few weeks back but then reconciled with her on and off again hubby, Offset, after he gifted her a car and some other luxurious gifts.

+Since then, Cardi has been explaining her decision on public platforms a bit defensively.
 Now, her Bardi gang is feeling her cold-shoulder.

-Hit play to hear Cardi B tell fans they don’t pay her bills or mean anything to her her at all.
+Hit play to hear Cardi B tell fans they don’t pay her bills or mean anything to her at all.

 Cardi B disappeared off Twitter all together after making her statement, but her fans have not stopped calling her out over her statement.